Umbria Residents Push for Respect for the Memory of Meredith Kercher

 Where the Kercher family stands

 Back in 2017, to mark the 10-year anniversary of her sister Meredith’s death, Stephanie Kercher wrote a lengthy and heartfelt statement originally shared with The Guardian that was recently passed to Italy Magazine.
-The statement described Meredith’s deep affection for Italy, describing her sister as “the girl who felt for Italy like her own home.”
+The statement expressed Meredith’s deep affection for Italy, describing her sister as “the girl who felt for Italy like her own home.”
 Stephanie also recalled Meredith’s excitement when her placement in Perugia came through, writing, “She was determined and adamant to live like an Italian and immerse herself in the culture.”

 The Kercher family has since stayed mostly quiet in the face of continued media storms and Knox’s rehashing of events, but the Hulu series prompted a rare reaction earlier this month.